Alabama: Bogue's Restaurant

 In Hawaii, lucky locals can dine on fresh-caught fish daily.
 Every morning, the kitchen at Eggs 'n Things dishes up super fresh, sautéed ahi tuna with eggs, a nod to the Japanese custom of eating fish for breakfast.
 If you want to dive into a traditional meal, ask for side of rice.
 For non-seafood eaters, the chefs can also whip up light and fluffy buttermilk pancakes topped with fresh strawberries, whipped cream, and the state's famous macadamia nuts.

 Known for colossal, made-from-scratch pancakes, Bloomington's bustling breakfast staple Village Deli is an obvious hotspot for university students.
 Add fresh fruit, granola, chocolate or peanut butter chips, walnuts, or cinnamon to your giant buttermilk pancakes or pick from their spot-on seasonal options.
-But be sure to also try the other crowd favorite: Paxton's Potatoes, home fries served Hoosier-style, smothered in sausage gravy and shredded cheddar.
+But be sure to also try the other crowd favorite: Paxton's Potatoes, home fries served Hoosier-style, smothered in sausage gravy, shredded cheddar, and fresh chives.

 City: Iowa City